alexandriaproject-io/llm-inference/docs/rest-api-uml.md

   generated.
 This allows the client to receive immediate feedback and ensures a responsive user experience.

 - **Return Status**: Once the full response is composed, the service sends a return status code.
-A `200` status code indicates a successful operation, whereas a `206` status indicates a partial content response, which may occur if the response is truncated due to the `maxLength` restriction.
+A `200` status code indicates a successful operation, a partial content response, which may occur if the response is truncated due to the `maxLength` restriction.

 - **End of Request**: The transaction concludes when the full response has been delivered to the client, marked by the end of the request.
+Eend of generation is marked with EOS (`</s>`) token at the end of the response.

 ### API Response Examples